 Sling TV is Dish Network’s subsidiary that lets you access your favorite TV programming live online.

-The IPTV offers up to 40 TV channels across sports, music, business, and general entertainment.
-It also offers VOD content free with the subscription and on PPV and rental terms.
+IPTV offers up to 40 TV channels in sports, music, business, and general entertainment.
+It also offers VOD content free with a subscription on PPV and rental terms.

 How to Install Sling TV on FireStick